pulpul-s/MusicCast-Control/README.md

 Note that you can use capitalized letters when adding devices.

 ## TODO
-The plan is to add additional controls that the official mobile application has.
+The plan is to add some of the additional controls that the official mobile application has.
 Including subwoofer, balance and playback control.